PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 pre-extraction baseline.
 The sequential `-cotof` gate passes with maximum absolute error `0.000102996826171875` and zero process-tree SWAP.

+The indexed-first static/relaxed QKV compatibility composite is now isolated in `attention_qkv_reshape_compat_layout.py`.
+The former 245-line lowerer implementation moved with a function-name-normalized AST identical to the module owner.
+It still creates one `ModelIRGraphIndex` per invocation, dispatches the strict static `[1,0,2]` owner first, forwards caller `LayoutState`, then runs the unchanged `[1,2,0]`, shared-constant copy-on-write, dynamic-signature, and relaxed fallback to fixed point.
+Shape/permutation constant cloning and updates, the combined statistic, the sole prune/report boundary, and removal of pruned tensor names from LayoutState remain in the compatibility owner.
+The lowerer retains one private adapter at both unchanged production call positions.

+The focused corpus compares compatibility-owner and lowerer-adapter results for the indexed static path, HDA fallback, shared-constant copy-on-write, dynamic fallback, and LayoutState cleanup.
+A strictly sequential pre/post RF-DETR Nano conversion records zero process-tree SWAP and reproduces all five core artifacts byte for byte.
+The indexed immutable plan is unchanged.
+Whole-graph fallback scans and relaxed clone-on-write mutation remain explicit future semantic work.

 The static Swish-to-Squeeze rank adapter now has a bounded indexed owner in `pre_unary_squeeze_suffix_layout.py`.
 It accepts only the production-proven `NHWC -> NCHW -> Logistic/Mul -> Squeeze(axis=2) -> Transpose([0,2,1])`